evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 ## Interior

 There is one seat type you can select in different materials.
-In addition, the model offers a traditional five-seat layout or an optional seven-seat layout.
+The seat layout is the traditional five seats with two in front and three seats in the rear.

 ### First row seats